 17:30 – 19:30, After-party: enjoy a drink and snack in the Theatercafé.

 The schedule is approximate and subject to change.

 8:30 – registration in the foyer.

-Find out what sets Craft apart, and learn everything you need to know to start building websites with it, in this 8-hour workshop led Brandon Kelly, owner of Pixel & Tonic.
-We’ll be covering Twig, Matrix, assets, relations, localization, and more.
+9:00 – 18:00, Theaterzaal – Find out what sets Craft Commerce apart, and learn everything you need to know to start building content focused e-commerce sites with it, in this 8-hour workshop led by Luke Holder, from Pixel & Tonic.
+We’ll be covering Product, Orders, Promotions, Workflows, Checkouts, and more.

-A buffet lunch will be provided for all workshop attendees, as well as plenty of refreshments during the day.
+A buffet lunch will be provided in the Ketelhuis from 13:00 to 14:00 for all workshop attendees, as well as plenty of refreshments during the day.

 Marktsteeg 1, Leiden.
-The old industrial Scheltema building in the centre of Leiden was the birthplace of the EECI conferences.
+The old industrial Scheltema building in the centre of Leiden was the location of the first GeeUp conference back in 2014.
 GeeUp revisits this venue for both the workshops and the conference day itself.
 It is only a short walk from Leiden Central station.
 The entrance is in the middle of the Marktsteeg alley.

 Leiden, the Netherlands

 Historic Leiden is a pleasure to explore.
 The birthplace of Rembrandt boasts the oldest university in the country as well as numerous renowned museums.
 Everything in the city centre is conveniently walkable, and Leiden itself is only a 20-minute train ride from Schiphol airport.
 Enjoy the windmills, churches, multitude of hofjes, and a drink by the canal at one of the many sidewalk cafes.
 For foodie tips, check out leidenforfoodies.com.